Battle of Hill 70: Royal Flying Corps

-Deception operations
+Deceptions

 By 16 July, the Canadian Corps had redeployed for the attack on Hill 70; the 1st Canadian Division had taken over from I Corps to the north-west of the hill, and the Canadian Corps occupied a line from the Souchez River northwards to just beyond Hill 70.
-To deceive the Germans about the place and size of the attack and to disguise Canadian preparations, the XIII, Canadian, I and XI, corps began to conduct larger raids in battalion strength, on most nights from the middle of July, along with gas discharges along the front.
+To deceive the Germans about the place and size of the attack and to disguise Canadian preparations, the XIII, Canadian, I and XI Corps began to conduct larger raids in battalion strength, on most nights from the middle of July, along with gas discharges along the front.
 Towards the end of the month, raids and bombardments on the army front increased, XI Corps to the north raided nightly, I Corps conducted destructive and wire-cutting bombardments at night and bombarded the German front with machine-guns and mortars during the day; XIII Corps conducted similar operations on the right (southern) army flank.

-In late July, the 9th Canadian Brigade feinted a direct attack of Lens by engaging units of the German 36th Reserve Division at Méricourt Trench.
+In late July, the 9th Canadian Brigade conducted a feint on Lens by engaging units of the German 36th Reserve Division at Méricourt Trench.
 Bad weather led to the attack on Hill 70 being postponed from late July until mid-August.
-In the interim, special companies of the Royal Engineers augmented the regular level of bombardment by firing 3,500 gas drums from Livens projectors and 900 gas shells into Lens by 15 August.
+In the interim, special companies of the Royal Engineers augmented the regular level of bombardment by firing 3,500 gas drums from Livens Projectors and 900 gas shells into Lens by 15 August.
 The artillery neutralized 40 out of an estimated 102 German batteries in the area by zero hour, partly using the technique of predicted fire using datum points and calibrated guns for the first time, which greatly improved the accuracy of the artillery.
 Troops were rotated through the reserve area to conduct training and rehearsals in preparation for the assault.
-On the northern (left) flank, the 46th (North Midland) Division made a diversionary attack north of the hill, with poison gas discharges, artillery bombardments and the preparation of dummy tanks and troops on the two nights before the attack to be exposed to view at zero hour.
+On the northern (left) flank, the 46th (North Midland) Division made a diversionary attack north of the hill, with poison gas discharges, artillery bombardments and the preparation of dummy tanks and troops on the two nights before the attack, to be exposed to view at zero hour.